Do You Have Privacy Rights On Social Media?

 The right to be Forgotten law states that people have the right to remove individual private information from the web under certain circumstances.

 Social Media Privacy Laws In The Workplace

-A handful of states have adopted privacy laws that prohibit employers from requiring that employees and job applicants provide access to personal internet accounts or social media pages.
-This legislation’s underlying purpose is to prevent employers from obtaining information about individuals’ private and confidential off-duty activities and associations, which could form the basis for an adverse employment action and lead to discrimination or harassment claims.
+A handful of states have privacy laws prohibiting employers from requiring social media access from employees and job applicants.
+This legislation’s underlying purpose is to prevent employers from obtaining information about private and confidential off-duty activities.
+These could otherwise result in adverse employment action and lead to discrimination or harassment claims.